-The Board of Directors ensures that Athora Belgium internal control and risk management system as well as the other elements of the system of governance are consistent with European and Belgian Directives and the internal Risk Policies at all times.
+The Board of Directors ensures that Athora Belgium internal control and risk management system as well as the other elements of the system of governance are always consistent with European and Belgian Directives and the internal Risk Policies.
 To this end, the Board of Directors reassesses the consistency of Internal Control System periodically and at least once a year.

 The Board of Directors holds the ultimate responsibility for the compliance with applicable laws, regulations and administrative provisions, including those adopted pursuant the Solvency II Directive.
-The other bodies responsible for the implementation of the Internal Control System are the Audit and Risk Committee, the Executive Committee and the Risk Management Committee.
+The other bodies responsible for the implementation of the Internal Control System are the Audit and Risk Committee, the Executive Committee, and the Risk Management Committee.

-The final responsibility of the internal control system relies on the executive management; however, they mainly delegate the activities to executives, managers and risk observers.
-The accountable risk Owner (ARO) is the final person responsible for a process.
+The final responsibility of the internal control system relies on the executive management; however, they mainly delegate the activities to executives, managers, and risk observers.
+The Risk Owner is the final person responsible for a process.
 He identifies the significant risks inherent to his activities, controls all the activities included in the process, as well as the objectives, the scope, and relevant indicators for that process.
-The Responsible Risk Owner (RRO) is in charge of the day-to-day risk management in his area of responsibility.
-He is in charge of ensuring the proper follow up of risk and control procedures and to take the necessary measures - after ARO's validation.
-He also has to keep the Accountable Risk Owner informed about the general internal control situation in his scope.
+His responsibilities are (1) Ensuring the proper documentation of the process; (2) Implementing the necessary actions to cover the main risks, from risk identification, description, assessment, and management to risk monitoring; (3) Ensuring the implementation of a proper internal control system in his area of responsibility; (4) Validating and steering the implementation of new controls; (5) Ensuring the timely and adequate communication of the information related to internal control system.

 Control activities are an integral part of every business process and primarily fall under the responsibility of the manager of each organizational unit.
 According to the 'Risk & Control Self-Assessment' (RCSA) principle, each process owner is directly responsible for and therefore aware of the imperative need to achieve the objectives in terms of effectiveness, efficiency and quality of the activities related to risk management and control mechanisms inherent to its own activities.
-These responsibilities are defined for each operational unit, each service and each function, in accordance with the company's organizational structure.
+These responsibilities are defined for each operational unit, each service, and each function, in accordance with the company's organizational structure.